Lakhipur: Administration

 Lakhipur functions as a Municipal Board under the Urban Development Department of Assam and is divided into 10 municipal wards.
 It serves as the administrative headquarters of the Lakhipur Sub-Division, one of the three sub-divisions of Cachar district.

 Key government offices located in Lakhipur include those of the Sub-Divisional Officer (Civil), Police, Education, Public Works, Agriculture, and Health departments.
 The Lakhipur Police Station oversees law and order across the sub-division.

 Economy

 The economy of Lakhipur and its surrounding region is primarily agrarian.
 Major agricultural products include rice, betel nut, tea, and vegetables.

 Several tea estates—such as Jatinga Valley, Rajnagar, Binnakandi, and Sonai—play an important role in local employment and exports.

 Small-scale industries include handloom weaving, bamboo craft, and food processing.

 Due to its border location, Lakhipur also acts as a commercial link between Cachar and Manipur, with growing retail, transport, and warehousing sectors.

-Transport

-Lakhipur is well connected by road and rail.
-The town lies about 30 km east of Silchar, the district headquarters.
-The Silchar–Jiribam railway line, now upgraded to broad gauge, passes through Lakhipur Sub-Division, enhancing passenger and freight connectivity with Manipur and Mizoram.
-Regular bus and shared taxi services connect Lakhipur with Silchar, Jiribam, and Imphal.

-The nearest airport is Silchar Airport (IXS), approximately 45 km away, offering flights to Guwahati, Kolkata, and other Indian cities.